Cryptonomica/cryptonomica.github.io/app/ethidtokens/EthID.tokens.description.md

 All payments made to that smart contract will be transferred to smart contract with tokens.

 Any token holder can at any time burn his/her tokens, and immediately receive a share of the current sumo of EHT in smart contract, the same as the share of the burned tokens in the current total supply of tokens.
 Thus, we have a smart contract in which more and more funds accumulate, and number of tokens become less and less.

+Of course, token holder can instead of burning a token, sell it, and probably get better revenue.
+EthID token is already listed on [stex.com](https://stex.com) , a licensed Estonian cryptocurrency exchange that works both with fiat and cryptocurrencies.
+EthID/ETH :  https://app.stex.com/en/trade/pair/ETH/EthID/30
+EthID token derivative ([Asset CRYPTONOMICA](https://wallet.bitshares.org/#/asset/CRYPTONOMICA)) is listed and traded on [bitshares](https://wallet.bitshares.org/#/asset/CRYPTONOMICA) via [deex.exchange](https://deex.exchange/asset/CRYPTONOMICA/)
+Thus instead of burning a token a token holder can sell it on stex.com, deex.exchange or other cryptocurrency exchanges.

 In such way, we solve the fundamental problem faced by investors buying tokens on the Ethereum: the price growth of these tokens often is is less than the growth of the ETH.
 In our case, the tokens acquire a minimum value equal to the amount of ether on which they can be immediately exchanged, and this amount cannot become smaller over time.